papertest433/DeepVAD/datasets.md

 </p>

 <p align = "justify">
-Where: TP(True Positives) is the number of actual positive instances, i.e., the count of samples correctly predicted as positive.TN(True Negatives) is the number of actual negative instances, i.e., the count of samples correctly predicted as negative.FP(False Positives) is the number of false positive instances, i.e., the count of samples incorrectly predicted as positive.FN(False Negatives) is the number of false negative instances, i.e., the count of samples incorrectly predicted as negative.
+Where TP(True Positives) is the number of actual positive instances, i.e., the count of samples correctly predicted as positive.
+TN(True Negatives) is the number of actual negative instances, i.e., the count of samples correctly predicted as negative.FP(False Positives) is the number of false positive instances, i.e., the count of samples incorrectly predicted as positive.
+FN(False Negatives) is the number of false negative instances, i.e., the count of samples incorrectly predicted as negative.
 </p>
 <p align = "justify">
-Accuracy provides a straightforward metric to assess the overall performance of a model, indicating the probability that the model makes correct predictions.Accuracy is easy to understand and calculate, offering a quick overview of model performance.But in cases of class imbalance, accuracy can be misleading.
+Accuracy provides a straightforward metric to assess the overall performance of a model, indicating the probability that the model makes correct predictions.
+Accuracy is easy to understand and calculate, offering a quick overview of model performance.
+But in cases of class imbalance, accuracy can be misleading.
 For instance, if the majority of samples belong to one class, a model might achieve high accuracy by simply predicting that class for all samples, even if it is inaccurate for the minority class.
 </p>
 <p align = "justify">
-Accuracy is often used for a quick assessment of model performance but is usually complemented by other metrics such as precision, recall, and the F1 score to fully evaluate model performance, especially with imbalanced datasets.When using accuracy as an evaluation metric, it is important to consider the distribution of the dataset.
+Accuracy is often used for a quick assessment of model performance but is usually complemented by other metrics such as precision, recall, and the F1 score to fully evaluate model performance, especially with imbalanced datasets.
+When using accuracy as an evaluation metric, it is important to consider the distribution of the dataset.
 If the dataset has an uneven distribution of positive and negative samples, other metrics may need to be used in conjunction with accuracy to provide a more comprehensive assessment of the model's performance.
 </p>

 ## 2.2 pixel-level metrics